All About Caffeine

 If you buy your coffee instead, don’t choose your store for caffeine content, because the variation is high enough that comparable drinks across different chains will get you pretty much the same amount.
 As for what to buy, we recommend an espresso or espresso drink, like a latte or cappuccino.
 Even though it has a reputation for keeping you awake, espresso has less caffeine than a regular drip coffee, because it comes in such small servings.
 There’s just enough for you to get the benefits of coffee, but without the side effects.

 Whatever you’re drinking, you can get a boost from your fun and fashionable beverage container as well.
-Check out these coffee mugs and travel tumblers to find stainless finishes, unique sculpted shapes, and exciting artwork from your favorite comics, movies, and more!
+Check out these vacuum insulated, 2-in-1 travel tumblers for both hot and cold drinks!